Zoom is a video conferencing tool that allows instructors and students to connect virtually using a computer or mobile device.

-Google Meet offers a number of similar features to Zoom, and will allow you to host a meeting with no time limit.
-Your BC Gmail account connects directly with Google Meet, so there is no need to download anything or create a new account.
+Google Meet offers a number of similar features to Zoom, and connects directly to your BC Gmail account, so there is no need to download anything or create a new account.
 You can start a meeting with one click, or schedule a meeting with Google Calendar.

 Google’s support website provides instructions on using Google Meet: